Choosing the Right Location

 Types of Hydroponic Systems

+This matters more than it seems because weak decisions here usually create bigger downstream problems.
 Once I figured out my spot, it was time to choose the hydroponic system.
 There are a few options, such as NFT (Nutrient Film Technique), Ebb and Flow, and Deep Water Culture.
 I spent a bit of time researching before deciding, and let me tell ya, it’s key!

 I dabbled with Deep Water Culture because I loved the idea of having my plants literally “dipping” in nutrient-rich water.
 Talk about a spa day for greens!
 It’s relatively simple and hasn’t required a ton of maintenance.
 I mean, who doesn’t want that, right?